We helped Dyson design carbon emissions out of its innovative Dyson Airblade, making it one of the most energy efficient hand dryers in the world.

 This commitment to Green Growth through design is exemplified by the Dyson Airblade™, a product the Carbon Trust has come to know well as a result of our product footprinting work with the company.
 The Dyson Airblade™ is ground-breaking - a design which:

-Dyson approached us to learn and demonstrate how his model was energy efficient to minimise environmental impact, and to get our help to drive its carbon footprint even lower.
+Dyson approached us to learn and demonstrate how this model was energy efficient to minimise environmental impact, and to get our help to drive its carbon footprint even lower.
 We provided advice and data analysis using our Footprint Expert™ software.
 As a result of these efforts, The Dyson Airblade™ hand dryer was certified by Carbon Trust Certification; the first ever hand dryer to be awarded the Carbon Reduction Label.

 The footprinting exercise demonstrated just how low the machine's footprint is, and also highlighted remaining carbon, so providing a focus for additional reductions;